yelirkram/yelirkram.github.io/README.md

 * Selected and apply models appropriate for the nature of the data and the decision to be made.
 * Assessed model feedback and make adjustments to produce desired outcomes.
 * Methods studied included linear programming, sensitivity analysis, nonlinear programs, stochastic optimization, metaheuristics, simulated annealing, genetic algorithms, integer programming, constraint programming, simulation, decision analysis, collaborative filtering recommender systems, and content-based/hybrid recommender systems.
-* Tools used included Python, CoCalc, Silver Decisions, linear regression, random forrest regression, XGBoost classifier, GridSearchCV, RandomSearchCV, BayesianOptimization, and TPOT.
+* Tools used included Python, CoCalc, Silver Decisions, linear regression, random forest regression, XGBoost classifier, GridSearchCV, RandomSearchCV, BayesianOptimization, and TPOT.

 ### Data Science & Strategic Decision Making
 * Transformed findings from data resources into actionable business strategies.
 * Integrated data science capabilities into the formation of a situation analysis.
 * Explained how data assets can be used to develop competitive advantage.
-* Identified and appraisde the leadership and management skills required to direct a team of data science professionals toward meeting organizational goals.
+* Identified and appraised the leadership and management skills required to direct a team of data science professionals toward meeting organizational goals.

 **Project - Use of Data to Design and Operate Hotel Loyalty and Marketing Programs**
 I researched and wrote a “deep dive” paper on a topic related to the use of data for marketing using trade and academic journals.